top of page

 Attraction vs. Admiration: Why Straight Isn’t Always What You Think

 If you grew up marinating in heteronormativity (like most of us), you were probably taught that liking women automatically means you’re “just being nice,” “just admiring her,” or “just appreciating female beauty.”
-But here’s the truth: a lot of queer women spent years confusing attraction with admiration because we were actively taught to mislabel our own feelings.
+But here’s the truth: a lot of queer women spent years confusing attraction vs admiration because we were actively taught to mislabel our own feelings.

 This isn’t about “turning straight women gay.”
 This is about untangling the knots that kept so many lesbians from recognizing ourselves sooner.
+And if you’re here because you’re questioning?
+Babe, you’re in the right place.

 Why We Confuse Admiration With Attraction (Especially as Women)

 Women are socialized to bond emotionally with other women.
-We’re encouraged to get close, compliment each other, share secrets, cuddle during sleepovers, hype each other’s selfies… you know the drill.
+We’re encouraged to get close, compliment each other, share secrets, cuddle during sleepovers, hype each other’s selfies… You know the drill.

 Here’s what heteronormativity does:

-Teaches straight girls to idolize “girl power” friendships
+• Teaches straight girls to idolize “girl power” friendships

-Frames male attention as the only real attraction
+• Frames male attention as the only real attraction

-Normalizes intense emotional bonds between women
+• Normalizes intense emotional bonds between women

-Ignores that women’s attraction to women even exists
+• Ignores that women’s attraction to women even exists

 So if you felt drawn to a girl in high school but dismissed it because “I just want to be her”… congratulations, you’re not weird, you were conditioned to misread the signs.